 I’ve featured several zucchini pasta recipes before, but this version, created by Pete Evans, combines it with a rich tomato sauce made from wholesome ingredients such as fresh tomatoes, various herbs and spices.
 This healthy, easy-to-prepare dish can be a staple of your diet if you enjoy pasta regularly.

 Refreshingly Light Zucchini Noodles With Rich Tomato Sauce Recipe

-Preparation Time: 15 minutes Cooking Time: 20 minutes
+Prep Time: 15 minutes Cook Time: 25 minutes Serving Size: 4

 - 6 to 10 semi-dried tomatoes

 - 6 to 10 green olives, pitted and roughly chopped

 - 1 cup of organic Swiss brown mushrooms, roughly chopped

 - 1 large handful of organic basil leaves, torn